Italian

 Picciriddu / Picciottu / Carusu – Sicilian

-This area includes languages like Tuscan and Romanesco.
-These are among the closest to standard Italian and contributed directly to its development.
+This area includes Tuscan, spoken in Tuscany, Umbria, and Corsica, and Romanesco, spoken in Rome and the surrounding areas.
+These languages are among the closest to standard Italian and directly contributed to its development.

-In addition to Romance languages, Italy also has several languages from different language families, often spoken in specific communities or regions:
+In addition to Romance languages, Italy is home to several other languages from different families, often spoken in specific communities or regions:

 Italian